Sand Springs Railway: Interurban operations (1911–1955)

 The city of Tulsa voted overwhelmingly to grant the Sand Springs Railway authority to construct a route within the city on May 29, 1911, securing it access to downtown.
 At the time, trains were running from a temporary terminal at Third Street.
 With the extension granted, the new terminus was to be located at the intersection of Main and Archer Streets, with the Brady Hotel to be used as a waiting room for passengers.
 The Sand Springs Railway planned to complete the extension within three weeks.

-Within a few years of electrification, the two McGean gas cars were sold to two other lines in Texas and Oklahoma, as they were found to be inadequate for the Sand Springs Railway's needs.
-In March 1914, the Sand Springs Railway purchased a unique 50 ton, 400 horsepower Westinghouse Electric and Manufacturing Company electric locomotive to handle increasing freight traffic.
+Within a few years of electrification, the two McKeen gas cars were sold to two other lines in Texas and Oklahoma, as the units were found to be inadequate for the Sand Springs Railway's needs.
+In March 1914, the Sand Springs Railway purchased a unique 50 ton, 400 horsepower Baldwin-Westinghouse electric locomotive to handle increasing freight traffic.
 A double-tracking project was launched in 1916 to increase the line's capacity between Sand Springs and Tulsa.
 The Sand Springs Railway began hauling mail traffic between the two cities on June 1, 1916.
 Mail service initially made one round trip per day, later increased to three round trips daily.
 The company's offices were relocated to a new building in Sand Springs in 1920.

 By 1940, the Sand Springs Railway handled a total of more than 1 million passengers each year, along with approximately 11,000 freight cars.
 The company counted 125 employees, and served 85 different customers along its line.
 In 1940, the fare for a trip between Sand Springs and Tulsa was ten cents, and five cents for shorter trips, unchanged from the fares charged when the company started operations in 1911.
 Fares were further discounted by half for many groups, including schoolchildren and scouts, while first responders and mail carriers were granted free fares.
 Interurban service ran day and night, with so-called "owl cars" running after dark.
 Every day, 136 passenger trips were scheduled to operate, on a rush hour frequency of every ten minutes, with service every 20 minutes at all other times.